 DMT, the main active ingredient in Phalaris, is broken down in our guts by an enzyme known as monoamine oxidase inhibitor (MAO).
 Therefore, making a Phalaris decoction will have no psychoactive effects.

 For this reason, more and more people are now using Phalaris arundinacea to make ayahuasca analogs.
-By adding to the decoction a plant which contains a MAO-inhibitor, such as Syrian rue (Peganum harmala) seeds, the visionary effects of DMT can be experienced.
+By adding to the decoction a plant that contains an MAO inhibitor, such as Syrian rue (Peganum harmala) seeds, the visionary effects of DMT can be experienced.

-Note: Some people report mild effects when drinking a Phalaris tea alone without a MAOI.
+Note: Some people report mild effects when drinking Phalaris tea alone without an MAOI.
 Perhaps this can be explained by the presence of beta-carbolines in Phalaris.

-In fact, it has been suggested that an ayahauasca analog prepared from Phalaris arundinacea may have been the true Haoma (a plant from which the sacred drink of the Parsis was prepared).
+It has been suggested that an ayahuasca analog prepared from Phalaris arundinacea may have been the true Haoma (a plant from which the sacred drink of the Parsis was prepared).

-Although the concentrations of DMT and other alkaloids is lower than in other potential sources, such as Psychotria viridis and Mimosa tenuiflora, large enough quantities of the grass can be refined to make an effective ayahuasca analog brew.
-Unfortunately, however, we do not yet possess information regarding optimal dosages, canary grass subtypes, best time and location to harvest, etc.
+Although the concentrations of DMT and other alkaloids are lower than in other potential sources, such as Psychotria viridis and Mimosa tenuiflora, large enough quantities of the grass can be refined to make an effective ayahuasca analog brew.
+Unfortunately, we do not yet possess information regarding optimal dosages, canary grass subtypes, the best time and location to harvest, etc.

-From the little we do know, a combination of 125 mg of an extract of Peganum harmala seeds and 50 mg of Phalaris extract induced psychedelic state of consciousness, along with the strong waves of nausea that are always present in an ayahuasca experience.
+From the little we do know, a combination of 125 mg of an extract of Peganum harmala seeds and 50 mg of Phalaris extract induced a psychedelic state of consciousness, along with the intense waves of nausea that are always present in an ayahuasca experience.

-Peganum harmala dosage: 1 gram seed extract (made from about three grams of seed).
+Peganum harmala dosage: 1 gram of seed extract (made from about three grams of seed).

 Phalaris extract dosage: 50-60 mg.

-To avoid the extraction process, some people tried simpler methods, such as using a wheatgrass juicer to make Phalaris juice.
-3-4 grams of grounded Syrian rue seeds are ingested along with up to 20 tsp of the juice (after pasteurization of the juice).
-The problem here is that other chemicals in the grass may be dangerous, therefore extraction is safer.
+Some people tried more straightforward methods to avoid the extraction process, such as using a wheatgrass juicer to make Phalaris juice.
+3-4 grams of grounded Syrian rue seeds are ingested along with up to 20 tsp of the juice (after pasteurization).
+The problem here is that other chemicals in the grass may be dangerous.
+Therefore extraction is safer.

 Another preparation method: